bmorri13/k3s_argocd/README.md

 ## Step 7: Test accessing your deployed app

-### Openm a new shell session amd get all information to find the service (e.g we will use the line with `service/myhelmap`)
+### Open a new shell session amd get all information to find the service (e.g we will use the line with `service/myhelmap`)
 ```bash
 kubectl get all -n dev
 ```